 According to legislation from the UK Government, (almost) all workers who work a 5-day week are entitled to at least 28 days of paid annual leave per year.
 Equivalent to 5.6 weeks of holiday, employers can opt for a leave year or accrual system when calculating their employees’ holiday entitlement.

-Below are a few handy holiday accrual calculator methods that should help you work out employee holiday entitlement.
+Below we will explore the UK holiday entitlement system and provide a few handy holiday accrual calculator methods that will help you work out employee holiday entitlement.

 What does the leave year system mean?